As of August 7, 2021 – Updated Garden of Remembrance Protocols for Covid-19

 - Please notify our staff immediately if the burial is of a victim of COVID-19 so that our staff can prepare in accordance with CDC Guidelines.

-- To assist families to live-stream a graveside service, if requested, we are able to provide a tablet and tripods for StreamSpot video streaming linked through our website.
+- To assist families to live-stream a graveside service, if requested, we are able to provide a tablet and tripod for StreamSpot video streaming linked through our website.
 Please refer to our Video Live-Streaming Guidelines.

 Our thanks to the community clergy, funeral homes, partner congregations, and our dedicated, essential staff members for their selfless work during the height of the pandemic.